thebetar/MEXN-template/readme.md

 And finally a template for using github actions to deploy

+For using this template knowledge is needed on how to use:

+-   Docker
+-   NodeJS
+-   NPM
+-   NGINX
+-   MongoDB

 ### Instructions

 For the `client` and `server` respectively there are readme's inside the directory.
 Read those for the setup concerning those parts.